 - Mixing Bowls.
 This set of mixing bowls has sizes that will work wonderfully for the ice baths.

 - Liquid Measuring Cup.
-Measure and mix the dressing in this cup.
+Measure and mix the creamy Nicoise salad dressing in this cup.

-Who wants to join me in the Riviera?
+Who wants to join me at the Riviera?

 Frequently Asked Questions